charlourdes/spending-analyser/README.md

 ## The requirements/features I have included and some of my thinking behind them:

-1. ### Synthetic but realistic debit card transaction data This included data on merchants, spending catagories, amounts in £ and times of purchase.
+1. ### Synthetic but realistic transaction data
+ This included data on merchants, spending catagories, amounts in £ and times of purchase.
 Also set with a realistic budget.

 2. ### Statistics & Visualisations
 I added two interactive Plotly visualisations
 - A bar chart showing spending by catagory
 - A line chart showing spending over the month